glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ```

-Once the equilibration is completed, chnage directory to 03.PROD:
+Once the equilibration is completed, change the directory to 03.PROD:
 ```
 cd ../03.PROD
 ```

 #### 3. Running MD:
 Now we will use the last frame from the equilibration to start the MD simulation.
 This equilibrated structure file is inside equil10 and named "equil10.rst7".
-This file will be used as starting frame of MD simulation.
-Copy equil10.rst7 and structure.parm7 to 03.PROD directory for runing MD.
+This file will be used as the starting frame of MD simulation.
+Copy equil10.rst7 and structure.parm7 to 03.PROD directory for running MD.
 ```
 cp ../02.EQUIL/equil10/equil10.rst7 .
 cp ../01.PREP/structure.parm7 .
 ```
-For the the purpose of this tutorial, we will be runing a short 1 nanosecond MD simulation at NPT.
-These valies have been placed in prod.in file, which is MD paramataer intut file.
-Production run input file has follwoing values:
+For this tutorial, we will be running a short 1-nanosecond MD simulation at NPT.
+These values have been placed in prod.in the file, which is MD parameter input file.
+The production run input file has the following values:
 ```
 # prod.in
 # prod at 300 K, constant pressure- 1ns